Getting Started

 # Migration with app-id prefix

-avel make:migration create_tasks_table --app-id=tm
+avel make:migration create_tasks_table --app-id=tmavel build

 Build a distribution package of your application.